vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/appliances/operations-for-logs/remediate9-opslogs.md

----
-title: "Remediate VCF Operations for Logs 9.x"
+# Remediate VCF Operations for Logs 9.x
-weight: 2
-description: >
 Remediating VCF Operations for Logs 9.x for STIG Compliance
----

 ## Overview
 This tutorial covers remediating the Operations for Logs appliance in VCF deployments.

-{{% alert title="Important" color="warning" %}}
 For the best experience, prior to using the STIG automation provided here please ensure you:
 - Have familiarity with the rules contained in the various VMware STIGs and have evaluated those for impact and implementation considerations in the environment.
 - Have an understanding of Ansible playbooks and concepts.
 - Have a back out plan so that the changes can be rolled back if necessary.
-- Have read the [Ansible Overview](/docs/tutorials/cloud-foundation-9.x/ansible-playbook_overview/) and understand the structure of the Ansible playbook provided here.
+- Have read the [Ansible Overview](../../ansible-playbook-overview.md) and understand the structure of the Ansible playbook provided here.

 **Failure to do so can result in unintended behavior in the environment.**

 The example commands below are specific to the product version and the supported STIG content for the version being run.
 Select the appropriate tab for the target version.